RescueSocial/Victims_Cases_Film-Music-Arts/README.md

 elements to interpersonal communication and issues via readings and film viewings.<br>
 - Logic and Contemporary Rhetoric: The Use of Reason in Everyday Life (2011 version has cameras on the cover)<br><a href="https://archive.org/details/logiccontemporar0000kaha_b2b5/mode/2up">Full Free Book on Archive Org</a><br>
+## Metaphoric Comparison
-  - <b>Comedic Metaphor - Some Like It Hot (1959) Trailer | MGM Studios - showing musician witnesses escaping to another state - </b> https://www.youtube.com/watch?v=97TYs2YXbJw<br>
+<b>Comedic Metaphor - Some Like It Hot (1959) Trailer | MGM Studios - showing musician witnesses escaping to another state - </b> https://www.youtube.com/watch?v=97TYs2YXbJw<br>

 ## Cases Related to the Arts:
 <b><i>Now Optimistic for others to Build - We will be improving this with cases analysis, as well as knowledge in VISUAL AND PERFORMING ARTS or "Hollywood" Cases, which will increase the quality improvements accessible and to save lives!</i></b>